-Bankruptcy laws don’t require debtors to have a certain minimum debt amount to be eligible for bankruptcy relief.
-In most cases, whether bankruptcy is the right choice for you will depend on your individual circumstances.
-(Learn more about whether or not bankruptcy is right for you.)
+Debtors don’t need a certain amount of debt to be eligible for bankruptcy relief.
+In most cases, whether bankruptcy is the right choice for you will depend on:

-Filing for bankruptcy is an important financial decision that can affect your credit for years to come.
-Before you make a hasty decision to file for bankruptcy, consider whether or not you can afford to repay your debts outside of bankruptcy.
-If you have sufficient income, you may be able to pay off your debts without resorting to bankruptcy.
-(Learn more about alternatives to bankruptcy.)
+Before making a hasty decision to file for bankruptcy, consider whether you can afford to repay your debts outside of bankruptcy.
+If you have sufficient income, you might be able to pay off your debts without resorting to bankruptcy.

-A good credit counseling agency may be able to help you evaluate your situation and determine whether you might be able to pay off your debts through a debt management program.
-But don't go to just any credit counseling agency -- there are many shady organizations that take your money and provide questionable services.
-(For information on debt relief services to avoid, see the articles in Nolo's topic on Debt Settlement and Negotiating With Creditors.)
-One good bet it to use one of the agencies approved by the U.S. Trustee.
-You can find a list by going to its website at http://www.justice.gov/ust and clicking on “Credit Counseling and Debtor Education.”
+A credit counseling agency can help you determine whether you might be able to pay off your debts through a debt management program.
+But don't go to just any credit counseling agency—a shady organization might charge you for questionable services.
+Instead, try an agency approved by the U.S. Trustee.
+You can find a list by going to the U.S. Trustee website and clicking on “Credit Counseling and Debtor Education.”

-If you can work out a solution directly with your creditors, you may not need to file for bankruptcy.
+If you can work out a solution directly with your creditors, you might not need to file for bankruptcy.
 In some cases, creditors might be willing to work with you to cure your default.
-By negotiating with your creditors, you may be able to:
+By negotiating with your creditors, you might be able to:

 Paying off nondischargeable debts in Chapter 13 bankruptcy.
-In many cases, filing for Chapter 13 bankruptcy can provide an affordable and convenient way for you to reorganize and repay your nondischargeable debts.
-Even if you can’t discharge your nondischargeable debts in bankruptcy, you can pay most of them off through your repayment plan in Chapter 13 bankruptcy (you won't pay long-term debts in full, such as a mortgage or student loan).
-(Learn more about how the Chapter 13 repayment plan works and debts discharged in Chapter 13 but not Chapter 7.
+In many cases, filing for Chapter 13 bankruptcy can provide an affordable and convenient way to reorganize and repay nondischargeable debts through a three- to five-year repayment plan.
+Learn more about how the Chapter 13 repayment plan works and debts discharged in Chapter 13 but not Chapter 7.